10199 Chariklo: Rings

 An infographic illustrating how Chariklo's rings are detected during a stellar occultation.
 As Chariklo and its rings pass in front of the star, the star briefly dims.
 A light curve plotting the star's brightness over time is shown below to visualize the occultation.

 A stellar occultation in 2013 revealed that Chariklo has two rings with radii 386 and 400 km and widths of about 6.9 km and 0.12 km respectively.
 The rings are approximately 14 km apart.
-This makes Chariklo the smallest known object to have rings other than its fellow centaur 2060 Chiron.
+This makes Chariklo the second smallest known object to have rings after its fellow centaur Chiron.
 These rings are consistent with an edge-on orientation in 2008, which can explain Chariklo's dimming before 2008 and brightening since.
 Nonetheless, the elongated shape of Chariklo explains most of the brightness variability resulting in darker rings than previously determined.
 Furthermore, the rings can explain the gradual disappearance of the water-ice features in Chariklo's spectrum before 2008 and their reappearance thereafter if the water ice is in Chariklo's rings.

 The existence of a ring system around a minor planet was unexpected because it had been thought that rings could only be stable around much more massive bodies.
 Ring systems around minor bodies had not previously been discovered despite the search for them through direct imaging and stellar occultation techniques.
 Chariklo's rings should disperse over a period of at most a few million years, so either they are very young, or they are actively contained by shepherd moons with a mass comparable to that of the rings.
 However, other research suggests that Chariklo's elongated shape combined with its fast rotation can clear material in an equatorial disk through Lindblad resonances and explain the survival and location of the rings, a mechanism valid also for the ring of Haumea.

 The team nicknamed the rings Oiapoque (the inner, more substantial ring) and Chuí (the outer ring), after the two rivers that form the northern and southern coastal borders of Brazil.
 A request for formal names will be submitted to the IAU at a later date.

-It has been confirmed that 2060 Chiron may have a similar pair of rings.
+It has been confirmed that Chiron may have a similar pair of rings.